nevthereal/svecal/README.md

+# svelte-mond

+Currently in hard WIP!

+## About this repository

-# SveCal a Svelte Calendar
+This is a little Svelte Calendar Library.

-Currently WIP, but maybe soon there?